 How about a broader reach on social media?

 These are all valid goals to aim for and are backed by analytics data you can gather over time.
-As you’ll soon learn, there are a number of important metrics to track and guide your digital marketing campaigns, both for brand awareness and sales conversion.
+As you’ll soon learn, there are a number of important digital marketing metrics to track and guide your campaigns, both for sales conversion and brand awareness.

 This in-depth article will cover:

-- How to measure your digital marketing campaigns
+- How to measure digital marketing success for branding

-- The website metrics that matter most for digital marketing
+- The website traffic metrics that matter most

-- Other important online marketing analytics to watch
+- Other important digital marketing analytics to watch

-- Loads of resources to help you improve your metrics
+- Resources to help you improve your marketing metrics

 Before you can determine if your digital marketing campaign is a success, you need to set objective, achievable goals.